jtrfs/JWC-workshops-branches/README.md

-# About the workshops | HUCKLEBERRY 1
+# About the workshops | 1 HUCKLEBERRY branch

 #### Josh says: